cabforum/smime/SBR.md

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC 6960.
+In the latter case, the OCSP signing Certificate MUST contain the ocspSigning EKU (1.3.6.1.5.5.7.3.9) and an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC 6960.

 ### 4.9.10 On-line revocation checking requirements